So, what is a sales strategy really?

 - “I can get a cheaper version somewhere else.”

-- “I’m happy with your competitor.”
+- “I’m happy with one of your competitors.”

 - “I’m not authorized to sign off on this.”